|Organised by||Goldsmiths, University of London|

 |Contact||Teemu Toivainen, 02070785468, [email protected]|

-The course will cover the following key aspects of using R:
+The course will cover the following key aspects of programming using Python:

 |Level||Entry (no or almost no prior knowledge)|